 - Try deleting extra file (such as images or pdf documents) since their size may cause issues during the import.

 What devices can I use in IoT Cloud?

 Currently, the MKR1000, MKR WiFi 1010, MKR WAN 1300, MKR WAN 1310, MKR GSM 1400, MKR NB 1500, Nano 33 IoT, Portenta H7 (M7 core), and ESP8266 boards are supported

 My device can't connect to WiFi or to IoT Cloud...

 - Check if your WiFi credentials are correct.

-- Check if you have configured the board you are using: you should see it in the Device Manager page (if not, follow the getting started guide).
+- Check if you have configured the board you are using: you can see all of your configured devices in the Arduino IoT Cloud).

 - Be sure your device has enough power supply; sometimes peripherals attached to the board requires too much power and the board operations get compromised.